octokatt/octokatt/README.md

 ## Hello, Internet Strangers 👋

-I'm a data archeologist, humming the Indiana Jones theme song while trying to figure out what happened.
-Currently leading the Datapals at Cash App, reading bad fantasy books from the 90's, and fiddling with creative writing projects.
+I'm a data archeologist, humming the Indiana Jones theme song.
+I love getting to bridge the gaps between different data sets, departments, and designs to grow towards a better system.

 ### A little about me...